Patreon/nion/docs/examples.md

 Notice that the `references` have been automatically populated with their given `refs`, or pointers to the underlying entities - now the `reference` corresponding to the given dataKey has all of the information necessary to manage the data for a given post.
 It's almost as if we're "preloading" the references with pointers to the corresponding data.

-We use the `makeRef` function to provide an initial ref to the declarative - In order for nion to attach a ref to the state tree we need to create a ref in the shape that nion expects - The most basic function of `makeRef` is to transform the input data by selecting off the `id` and `type` parameters to construct a ref.
+We use the `makeRef` function to provide an initial ref to the declaration - In order for nion to attach a ref to the state tree we need to create a ref in the shape that nion expects - The most basic function of `makeRef` is to transform the input data by selecting off the `id` and `type` parameters to construct a ref.
 However, there's some extremely useful functionality baked into the `makeRef` function that allows us to handle much more complex use cases.

 Let's take this a step further to understand how we'd manage the corresponding comments for each post, which could themselves be paginated.
 First, let's look at the nion state tree for this situation, in order to understand what's happening at the data level.